markpavlovski/git-cheatsheet/README.md

 * git checkout master
 * git merge testbranch -m "merge message": this will merge test branch onto master.
 If there are no conflicts, this is very straight forward.
 This will create a new commit with the parent set to be both of the commits merged.

+Merging remote branches can be done as well.
+I think you must first fetch to get the latest branch info from the server.
+Then git merge will be a local operation that will use the remote  branch info to create a new merge commit.

+* git merge origin/master
+* git merge @{u} or {@upstream} can be used in place of origin/master if merging with the upstream branch (the one being tracked).